MiklagårdArts is a change-maker platform, enabler, and connector to promote transnational and transcultural collaborations.

 In 2015, she followed her heart, decided to settle in Helsinki and started a new chapter in her life.
 She founded MiklagårdArts and leads its development as a change-maker platform by focusing on inclusiveness, internationalisation, innovation, and bridge-building.
 Ceyda curates projects to promote creative clashes that arise when one confronts an unknown artistic milieu.
 One of her projects, a collaboration with the Finnish National Museum, Studio Aleppo [Helsinki], has been awarded the "Production of the Year-2017" by Taku ry–The Finnish Art and Cultural Professionals Trade Union.

-She has recently been interested in exploring the complex trans-mutual process of change in humans both on a personal and a societal level.
+She has been interested in exploring the complex trans-mutual process of change in humans both on a personal and a societal level.
 She is one of the founders and a member of the Executive Committee of the Experience Research Society (EXPRESSO).
 It’s a global network of experience-researchers and professionals across disciplines and aims to increase the scientific and societal impact of experience research and well-being.

-Ceyda is one of the founding members of the UNTITLED - initiated by Demos Helsinki - a social imagination and experimentation process to bring pioneering thinkers and doers together to form unlikely alliances and initiate real-world experiments.
+Ceyda was one of the founding members of the UNTITLED - initiated by Demos Helsinki - a social imagination and experimentation process to bring pioneering thinkers and doers together to form unlikely alliances and initiate real-world experiments.

 Ceyda also engages in public advocacy for equity, diversity and inclusion within the Finnish art scene by focusing on policies, practices, norms and institutions.
 In 2020 she worked as an expert in a working group on cultural policy, immigration and cultural diversity appointed by the Finnish Ministry of Education and Culture to prepare proposals for cultural policy guidelines and the Art, Culture and Diverse Finland Report.